DaveCThompson/zarathompson/README.md

-# Zara Thompson Art
+# Zara Thompson | Art for Education

-**Zarathompson.com** is a high-craft, single-page e-commerce portfolio for a student artist.
+**Zarathompson.com** is a high-craft, single-page fundraising platform for a Grade 7 student artist.
+The site allows users to purchase physical posters (for local school pickup) or digital downloads to support **BC Children's Hospital** and the artist's education fund.

 It features a playful, "Liquid Glass" aesthetic using animated OKLCH color manipulation and fluid Framer Motion transitions.

-The site allows users to purchase physical posters (for local pickup) or digital downloads via Stripe Payment Links.

 ---